 Price: $195 SHOP NOW

 Brooklyn's own Adsum can always be relied on for simple sport-influenced pieces like the Site Shorts.
-The 6.5" inseam shorts are cut from a dense-weave coated taslan to stand up to the rigors of Summer living.
+The 6.5" inseam shorts are cut from a dense-weave coated taslan to stand up to the rigors of summer living.
 Two front slash pockets and one rear pocket are both zippered and mesh-backed for respective security and amphibious wear.
 For an even lighter wearing short, check out the Effo Short.

 Price: $95 SHOP NOW

 If you couldn’t tell from the name, Topo’s River Short was made to take to water in addition to being your go-to short for every other activity imaginable, from hiking to biking, kayaking, and camping to sitting on a roof drinking a cold one, etc. A two-way stretch nylon is used on the 6” inseam shorts whose hems are curved for a retro sporty look.
 The waistband is adjustable by way of both a drawcord and integrated webbing belt.
 A zippered back pocket secures small valuables while two large front pockets take care of the rest.
-(Also avaialble in women's.)
+(Also available in women's.)

 Price: $79 SHOP NOW